Today, we’ll be taking a closer look at a portable and very versatile keyboard, the Yamaha YPG-535.

 If the things I mentioned above don’t bother you, you’ll definitely love this keyboard.

-The Yamaha YPG-535 remains one of the most popular keyboards under 500$ and has gathered hundreds of positive reviews over the years.
+The Yamaha YPG-535 remains one of the most popular keyboards among beginners and has gathered hundreds of positive reviews over the years.

-The keyboard has a full-range of graded velocity-sensitive keys, 500 built-in sounds and lots of great features for learning and music making.
+The keyboard has a full range of 88 graded and velocity-sensitive keys, 500 built-in sounds and lots of great features for learning and music making.

 In particular, the instrument offers several types of lessons that will teach you to play each of the 30 internal songs (more can be downloaded from the Internet).